Stress position: Murga punishment

-Murga (also spelled murgha) is a stress position used as a corporal punishment mainly in parts of the Indian subcontinent (specifically Northern India, Pakistan and Bangladesh) where the punished person must squat, loop their arms behind their knees, and hold their earlobes.
-The word murga means "chicken" or "rooster", and the name reflects how the adopted pose resembles that of a chicken laying an egg.
+Murga (also spelled murgha) is a stress position used as a corporal punishment mainly in parts of the Indian subcontinent (specifically Northern India, Pakistan) where the punished person must squat, loop their arms behind their knees, and hold their earlobes.
+The word murga means "chicken" or "rooster."
+One of the murga punishment types is the sitting murga pose.
+The punished person may also be made to crow like a rooster.